RicherMans/PLDA/README.md

 for model,modelvec in transformed_vectors.iteritems():
   for testutt,testvec in transformedtest_vectors.iteritems():
-    #model is an integer which represents the current class
+    #model is an integer which represents the current class, need for normalization
     #modelvec is a tuple consisting of (samplesize,datavector)
     #testvec is a tuple consisting of (samplesize,datavector)
     score=plda.score(model,modelvec,testvec)
 ```
 Note that the modelid is necessary only if one wants to normalize using z-norm.